openfaas/openfaas.github.io/_posts/2019-06-07-python-datascience-with-openfaas.md

 ```

 ### Deployment
-This template is designed to bundle the pre-trained model into the final docker image.
-This means that the deployment steps look like
+This template is designed to bundle the pre-trained model into the final Docker image.
+This means that the deployment steps look like this

 ```bash
 cd classify && python train.py && cd -
 faas-cli build classify --tag=sha
 ```

-This results in a completely self-contained docker image that does not need access to a database or S3 during runtime.
+This results in a completely self-contained Docker image that does not need access to a database or S3 during runtime.
 This provides several benefits:

 1. This model becomes very easy to share because you don't need to share access to your model storage.
-2. It also means that each new deployment is completely versioned, you know the version of the model from the docker tag.
-This makes rolling backward or forward as simple as changing the docker tag on the deployment.
+2. It also means that each new deployment is completely versioned, you know the version of the model from the Docker tag.
+This makes rolling backward or forward as simple as changing the Docker tag on the deployment.
-3. One final benefit is that startup time can be slightly faster because once a node has the docker image in its cache, it has everything it needs to start new instances of the function.
+3. One final benefit is that startup time can be slightly faster because once a node has the Docker image in its cache, it has everything it needs to start new instances of the function.
 If you load the model from an external source, then every function instance that starts _must_ curl/copy from that external location, there is no way to cache it for new instances.

 You can try the latest version of this function in your own cluster using